hindol/git-tutorial/REVERT-CHANGES.md

 That's it.
 An assignment well done!

 Well, not quite...
 Unfortunately for you, your teacher is also a frequent visitor of GitHub and he sees your commit message.
 Now he is really angry.
 He screams, "Either you do it yourself or I will fail you."
+You must _undo_ the changes you have made.
 So you type,

     $ git reflog

 > `4c29248 HEAD@{0}: commit: Borrowed IsPrime() from a friend (don't tell the teacher)`
->
 > `974dbe5 HEAD@{1}: commit (initial): First version`

 You want to go back to the commit `974dbe5`.